 - Everyone Gets Their Turn: No one ever dominates or drops out of a fictional conversation.

 - Evolutionary Levels: The idea that evolutionary history has tiers of "advancement" when it's really just millions of years of trial-and-error.
-In Real Life, this led to an incredibly prejudiced classification of the human races along the evolutionary spectrum (white Europeans, naturally, claimed the apex for themselves).
+In Real Life, this led to an incredibly prejudiced classification of the human races along the evolutionary spectrum.

 - Explosive Decompression